 View Snohomish County PUD Renewable Resources in a larger map

-Renewable or green power is the energy that is generated from a renewable resource.
-What constitutes a “renewable” resource differs by region, but it generally refers to power that is generated using a technology:
+Renewable power is electricity that is generated from a renewable resource.
+“Renewable” generally refers to energy generated by a technology:

-- That relies on a renewable fuel source, such as wind, sunlight, or plant matter;
+- that relies on a renewable fuel source; and

-At the PUD, our customer research surveys have shown consistent support for including renewable resources in our power supply mix — even if that resource is more expensive than traditional power sources.
-Green energy currently accounts for about 16% of our power portfolio.
+Customer research surveys have shown consistent support among PUD customers for including renewable resources in the rest of our power supply mix — even if such resources are more expensive than non-renewable power sources.

 - The Woods Creek Hydroelectric Project, an example of a low-impact hydroelectric generating facility, located in east Snohomish County.
 It produces about 0.5 aMW per year.

 - A 20% share of the Packwood Hydroelectric Project in Packwood, WA.
-Through 2008, the PUD had assigned its share to Franklin and Benton County PUDs.
-The PUD currently purchases 100% of the output through 2011.
 Total project output is approximately 6 to 9 aMW.

-We now have a way for customers to support renewable resource power directly through our Planet Power program.
-Our Solar Express Program provides financial incentives for the installation of solar photovoltaic systems or solar hot water systems.
+Customers wishing to support renewable power can do so directly through our Planet Power program.
+Our Solar Express Program provides financial incentives for the installation of solar photovoltaic systems.